 4. Why are all these true?

-6. Which one of the following is correct?
+6. All of the following are correct.
 Hint: There are no inconsistencies in the Bible.

 A. Peter was the first apostle into the tomb John 20:6, and